 - Overflowing mail

 All three of these signal that no one is home and your investment is ripe for the picking.
 Be sure the yard is mowed and trees and bushes are tamed.
-If there is still mail being delivered (even if they are junk ads), be sure it is picked up on a regular basis – you may want to enlist a neighbor to help!
-Also make sure the house is well-lit, especially the entryways.
+If there is still mail being delivered (even if they are junk ads), be sure it is picked up on a regular basis.
+Also, make sure the house is well-lit, especially the entryways.
 Intruders are less likely to prey on your property if they sense they may get caught in the act of breaking in.

-- First line of defense: deterrence – make sure your property isn’t the easiest target on the block.
+- The first line of defense: Deterrence – Make sure your property isn’t the easiest target on the block.

-- Neighbors – good relationships with them allow you to have “eyes and ears” around your property.
+- Neighbors – Good relationships with neighbors allow you to have “eyes and ears” around your property.

-- Inspections – drive by regularly to make sure the house is still secure.
+- Inspections – Drive by the property regularly to make sure the house is still secure.

-- Board-up – if your property will be vacant for an extended period, use this tactic.
-Follow your local codes.
+- Board-up – If your property will be vacant for an extended period, consider boarding it up.*

 - Alarm Systems – some criminals may move along if they see you have one, and you may get an insurance discount!

-When appropriate and required you should make certain to board-up your property.
+*When appropriate and required you should make certain to board up your property.
 There are several board-up solutions.
-The easiest fix might be to send over a handyman with plywood and long screws, but there are also heavy duty Plexiglas-types that allow light in the house, and many investors like to use steel board-up methods.
-We found D.A.W.G.S. to be a good solution for investors who prefer metal to wood or plastic.
+The easiest fix might be to send over a handyperson with plywood and long screws, but there are also heavy-duty Plexiglas types that allow light in the house, and many investors like to use steel board-up methods.
+We find D.A.W.G.S. to be a good solution for investors who prefer metal to wood or plastic.
 Make sure you use the best method that is also compliant with local codes.
 Remember, insurance policies will often require, as a security measure, that vacant houses are boarded-up.